 Pam Didner: Yeah, it’s wonderful to have you.
 So can you spend two minutes and tell us?
 I gave a very high-level intro.
 So why don’t you share with us what you do and who you are?

 Mary Killelea: Sure.
 Okay.
 Um, I am, uh, when I think of myself and how I describe myself in, you know, my elevator pitch, I would say I’m a businesswoman.
 I am a wife.
 I am a mother.
 Maybe not in that order. (laughs) I might go, businesswoman, a mom, wife, and then lover of adventure.
 Um, I have been working in tech and marketing for probably 25 years now, something like that 20 plus years.
-And, uh, I had my own business for probably 16 of those years.
+I had my own business for probably 16 of those years.
 And then I’ve been working for Intel for probably about the last four and a half or so

-And before that, I was in radio, I worked for Web MD and, um, let’s see, did sales for Nabisco.
+Before that, I was in radio, I worked for Web MD and, um, let’s see, did sales for Nabisco.
 So I’ve had a couple of different careers.

 Pam Didner: Excellent.
 Excellent.
 So you’ve been on both sides–the client-side and the agency side.
 Um, do you have any suggestions for anybody just starting in the field of marketing, and where should they start?
 I mean, sometimes we don’t have choices, right?
 You kind of start wherever you get your job.
 But if you have choices, what should that first step look like?
 If you’re well, clients, high agency side, which to do?